 Information for libraries interested in joining the courier program

-Deliveries are done by a third-party commercial courier service, Green Mountain Messenger (GMM).
-Acceptance into the delivery service is contingent on GMM offering service to your library’s address, or at an agreed upon alternate location.
-New members to the delivery program will be enrolled in the courier service through the calendar year.
+Deliveries are done by a third-party commercial courier service, Priority Express.
+Acceptance into the delivery service is contingent on Priority Express offering service to your library’s address, or at an agreed upon alternate location.
+New members to the delivery program will be enrolled in the courier service beginning October 1st.